-It is more difficult to interpret what are findings mean in the context of C. difficile colonization resistance in human patients.
+The extent to which laxatives disrupt C. difficile colonization resistance in human patients is unclear based on the current literature.
 The main difficulty being that most hospitals recommend not performing C. difficile testing if the patient is currently taking a laxative.
-This recommendation is in accordance with the Infectious Diseases Society of America and Society for Healthcare Epidemiology of America guidelines (54).
-The rationale behind the recommendation is that patients taking laxatives may be asymptomatically colonized with C. difficile, resulting in unnecessary antibiotic treatment (55–57).
-Furthermore, some studies identified laxatives as a risk factor for developing CDIs or recurrent CDIs (58–60) and a recent study found the proportion of severe CDIs was similar between patients taking and not taking laxatives (61).
-However, there have also been some studies that suggest laxatives are not a risk factor for developing CDIs (62, 63).
-Although, it is unclear whether laxatives impact CDI susceptibility in human paitents, it is clear that laxatives also have a transient impact on the human microbiota (13, 64–67).
+This recommendation is in accordance with the Infectious Diseases Society of America and Society for Healthcare Epidemiology of America guidelines (55).
+The rationale behind the recommendation is that patients taking laxatives may be asymptomatically colonized with C. difficile, resulting in unnecessary antibiotic treatment (56–58).
+Furthermore, some studies identified laxatives as a risk factor for developing CDIs or recurrent CDIs (59–61) and a recent study found the proportion of severe CDIs was similar between patients taking and not taking laxatives (62).
+However, there have also been some studies that suggest laxatives are not a risk factor for developing CDIs (63, 64).
+Although, it is unclear whether laxatives impact CDI susceptibility in human paitents, it is clear that laxatives also have a transient impact on the human microbiota (13, 65–68).
 Additional studies to examine the relationship between laxatives, C. difficile colonization, and CDIs are warranted.

 Considering laxatives are also used to prepare patients when administering fecal microbiota transplants via colonoscopy to treat recurrent CDIs, it will be important to determine whether osmotic laxatives impact C. difficile clearance in the human intestinal tract.
-It is still unclear what the best administration route is because there have been no studies designed to evaluate the best administration route for FMTs (68).
-Nevertheless, results from the FMT National Registry where 85% of FMTs were delivered by colonoscopy demonstrate FMTs are highly effective treatment for recurrent CDIs with 90% achieving resolution in the 1 month follow-up window (69).
+It is still unclear what the best administration route is because there have been no studies designed to evaluate the best administration route for FMTs (69).
+Nevertheless, results from the FMT National Registry where 85% of FMTs were delivered by colonoscopy demonstrate FMTs are highly effective treatment for recurrent CDIs with 90% achieving resolution in the 1 month follow-up window (70).
 A surprising number of studies continue to hypothesize that PEG or bowel preparation can clear C. difficile spores and toxins despite the paucity of supporting evidence (20–23).
-There was even a clinical trial (NCT01630096) designed to examine whether administering PEG 3350 (NuLYTELY) prior to antibiotic treatment reduced disease severity that started recruitment in 2012 (70), but no results have been posted to date.
+There was even a clinical trial (NCT01630096) designed to examine whether administering PEG 3350 (NuLYTELY) prior to antibiotic treatment reduced disease severity that started recruitment in 2012 (71), but no results have been posted to date.
 Here we sought to evaluate the impact of treating C. difficile colonized mice with PEG (with or without FMT) and found clearance was delayed.
 Further studies are needed to understand the impact of osmotic laxatives on C. difficile colonization resistance and clearance in human patients receiving FMTs.